 The MCU began all the way back in 2008, so you may have forgotten what's happened up until now.
 All you really need to know is that Thanos successfully wiped out half the universe after collecting all six Infinity Stones.
 He said he did it for the good of all life, as a way to ensure prosperity across the universe.

-After Tony Stark's introduction, Marvel spends Phase 1 introducing the founding members of the MCU, including Bruce Banner/Hulk, Natasha Romanoff/Black Widow, Clint Barton/Hawkeye, Thor, and Steve Rogers/Captain America.
-In 2012, the Avengers team up to take on Loki and a Chitauri invasion of New York.
-They eat shawarma and call it a day.
+After Tony Stark's introduction, Marvel spent Phase 1 introducing the founding members of the MCU, including Bruce Banner/Hulk, Natasha Romanoff/Black Widow, Clint Barton/Hawkeye, Thor, and Steve Rogers/Captain America.
+In 2012, the Avengers teamed up to take on Loki and a Chitauri invasion of New York.
+They ate shawarma and call it a day.

-In Phase 2, the Infinity Stones start to become a more important part of the narrative.
-The Guardians of the Galaxy and Ant-Man make their debut, giving Marvel the chance to explore the complexity of the Quantum Realm.
+In Phase 2, the Infinity Stones become a more important part of the narrative.
+The Guardians of the Galaxy and Ant-Man make their debut and give Marvel the chance to explore the complexity of the Quantum Realm.

 Then, in a mid-credits scene from Avengers: Age of Ultron, Thanos wields an Infinity Gauntlet and vows to personally collect the Infinity Stones, rather than hiring others to do the work for him.

 Phase 3 is easily Marvel's most important phase, because it features the most drama, action, and destruction.
 In Captain America: Civil War, the Avengers become divided over the Sokovia accords, a document that would have given a panel power to control the team.
 It's this movie we're introduced to Tom Holland's Spider-Man.